Skip to content

 09:00 Registration, Welcome & Quantum 100 video

-• Video Message by UNESCO Director General
+• Video Message by the Director-General of UNESCO

 • John Doyle, Past President of the American Physical Society